Tommy Edman Player Props: Cardinals vs. Rangers

-The St. Louis Cardinals, including Tommy Edman (.147 batting average in his past 10 games), battle starting pitcher Dane Dunning and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.
+On Wednesday, Tommy Edman (hitting .152 in his past 10 games) and the St. Louis Cardinals face the Texas Rangers, whose starting pitcher will be Jon Gray.
+First pitch is at 8:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Rangers.
+In his previous game he had a hitless showing (0-for-3) against the Rangers.

 Tommy Edman Game Info & Props vs. the Rangers